Engineering

 VRAM Needed.
 This is the approximate memory required for the model weights at the listed quantization level.
 It doesn't include KV cache, which grows with context length and batch size.
 For production use with reasonable context windows (32K-128K tokens), add 20-40% headroom above the listed VRAM.

 Min GPU Config.
 The minimum hardware configuration that fits the model.
-For production inference with concurrent users, you'll often want more VRAM than the minimum — the extra headroom enables higher throughput through larger batch sizes.
+For production inference with concurrent users, you'll often want more VRAM than the minimum, the extra headroom enables higher throughput through larger batch sizes.

 VRAM Calculation Rules of Thumb

-FP16 (full precision): Parameters in billions × 2 = VRAM in GB.
+FP16 (half precision): Parameters in billions × 2 = VRAM in GB.
 A 70B model needs ~140 GB in FP16.

-FP8 (half precision weights): Parameters in billions × 1 = VRAM in GB.
+FP8 (8-bit weights): Parameters in billions × 1 = VRAM in GB.
 A 70B model needs ~70 GB in FP8.

 INT4 (4-bit quantization): Parameters in billions × 0.5 = VRAM in GB.
 A 70B model needs ~35 GB in INT4.